 Oriental Studies at Balliol College

-Located right in the centre of Oxford, Balliol is close to the Oriental Institute just a few minutes’ walk away in Pusey Street.
+Located right in the centre of Oxford, Balliol is close to the Faculty of Asian and Middle Eastern Studies just a few minutes’ walk away in Pusey Street.
 The superb collections of the Ashmolean Museum and the Sackler Library, as well as the Griffith Institute for Egyptology, are round the corner in George Street.
 The Centre for Hebrew and Jewish Studies is not much farther away in Walton Street, as is the China Centre, in Canterbury Road.

 One Balliol Fellow specialises in Sanskrit and Indian studies (the Boden Chair in Sanskrit has been attached to the College since 1880), and there is a weekly Sanskrit lunch in Hall.
 He offers teaching to Oriental Studies undergraduates, sometimes in the College, alongside the instruction they receive at the Oriental Institute and, for some subjects, in the other centres.
 There is also a postdoctoral fellow in Classical Indology.
 Balliol’s tutor for Early Modern History is a specialist in Ottoman History.

 Balliol has a small but now increasing number of students reading Oriental Studies.
 This suits those who enjoy being part of a community where others are reading a wide range of different subjects in the arts and sciences.
 As the standard of instruction is extremely high, many graduates make full use of their language and cultural expertise straight away.
 One recent graduate in Japanese, for example, is now working for a consultancy firm in Japan; another went on to work in Taiwan for a firm specialising in online education.